WHAT YOU SHOULD KNOW:

-- Intake and output: Caregivers may need to know the amount of liquid you are getting and how much you are urinating.
+- Intake and output: Healthcare providers may need to know the amount of liquid you are getting and how much you are urinating.
 A Foley catheter may be placed in your bladder to drain your urine into a bag.
-Caregivers will remove the catheter as soon as possible, to prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to prevent infection.

 - Antipyretics: These reduce a fever.